 Once a manuscript has been peer-reviewed and accepted (with minor or major revision) for publication in Aquatic Mammals, the revised manuscript and response to reviewer comments files are required to be returned no later than three (3) months from the acceptance date.
-Authors are responsible to coordinate the return of their revised manuscript and response to reviewer comments files by email with their journal co-editor.
-Failure to meet this three month return deadline could necessitate a full resubmission of the manuscript as a new document, which will include subsequent new peer-review.
+Authors are responsible to coordinate the return of their revised manuscript and response to reviewer comments files by e-mail with their journal co-editor.
+Failure to meet this three-month return deadline could necessitate a full resubmission of the manuscript as a new document, which will include subsequent new peer-review.

-Step 3: manuscript publication
+Step 3: Manuscript Publication

 You will be able to review the revised galley proofs as many times as needed, assuming the edits are minor in nature.
 Any significant changes requested to the text, layout, tables, or figures at this stage will be charged a minimum fee of $55 per hour of time expended.
 Thus, we encourage authors to make any significant changes to their manuscript prior to submitting your revised manuscript to the editors.

-Authors will receive an ADA accessible .PDF of their published article for their free use in creating reprints.
-Reprints of whole issues or a CD with .PDF files of an issue are available as additional purchases.
-Contact the managing editor for a quote.
+Authors will receive an ADA accessible PDF of their published article for their free use in creating reprints.
+Reprints of whole issues or PDF files of an issue are available as additional purchases.
+Contact the Managing Editor for a quote.

 - 75 USD flat fee to place each article online.
-(Note - Aquatic Mammals does not print only online or only in hard copy.
+(Note: Aquatic Mammals does not print only online or only in hard copy.
 All articles are published online and in hard copy.)

-- 50 USD per black and white galley-proof page.
+- 55 USD per black and white galley-proof page.
 A galley-proof page is roughly equivalent to 2.5 manuscript pages (double space, Times 12 pt font), not including figures or tables.

 Copyright: Upon publication, the copyright passes to the journal.
 Permission must be obtained from the Managing Editor to reprint an article or a part of an article published in Aquatic Mammals.